The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 The practical ceiling is therefore not where “physics forbids more computation,” but where the cost of integrating more cognition into one timely, reality-coupled agent exceeds the benefit.

-Why the Best Architecture May Not Be One Bigger Mind
+Why the Best Architecture May Not Be the Most Tightly Unified One

 This argument also implies something broader about advanced civilizations.

-If the costs of unifying more cognition into one agent eventually exceed the benefits, then continued civilizational scaling should not primarily take the form of ever-larger singular minds.
-Instead, it should increasingly take the form of:
+If the costs of integrating more cognition into one effective agent eventually exceed the benefits, then continued civilizational scaling should not primarily take the form of ever-tighter unification.
+Instead, it should increasingly favor architectures that preserve useful local competence while coordinating only where coordination is worth the cost.

 This does not weaken the concept of a local intelligence ceiling.
 It strengthens it.
-The existence of such a ceiling is precisely why a sufficiently advanced civilization would likely stop trying to force all cognition into one maximally integrated agent.
+The existence of such a ceiling is precisely why a sufficiently advanced civilization should not expect indefinite gains from forcing more and more cognition into one ever more tightly coupled agent.

 Toward a Numerical Regime, Not a Precise Estimate